 “What we do as chaplains is radical incarnational ministry.
 All chaplains, whether they’re Buddhist or Muslim, understand ministry of presence.
 As Christians, we are the physical manifestation of Christ’s love, and this is what is specific about Christian chaplaincy.
 Ray Anderson used to talk to me about it like this: it’s incarnational ministry and church outside the walls.
 Your office is in your boots.”

 + Rev. Dr. Alan T. “Blues” Baker [MDiv ’87] is a retired Rear Admiral in the United States Marine Corps.
 Image courtesy of Jason Hohnberger [MDiv ’09], above, with guitar.
-Chaplain Hohnberger served at Arlington National Cemetery for 18 months as an Army chaplain and has recently begun serving as a prison chaplain stationed at Fort Leavenworth, a military prison in Kansas.
+Chaplain Hohnberger has served at Arlington National Cemetery as an Army chaplain and as a prison chaplain stationed at Fort Leavenworth, a military prison in Kansas.

 “Navy Chaplains work with Sailors, Marines, and Coast Guardsmen.
 It is an incarnational and relational ministry.
 For most military, the mission is the priority—for chaplains, the mission is the people.
 Building relationships is key.
 One hundred percent confidentiality is the law, so we are a safe harbor for people to share their hearts without fear of repercussion—we will listen and not judge.